 Stockbrokers explained How execution-only stockbrokers work

-As well as regular share-dealing accounts, which let you trade in person, by phone or online – or a combination of these – other execution-only accounts let you invest in stocks and shares within an Isa or Sipp (self-invested personal pension) for the tax benefits they offer.
+As well as regular share-dealing accounts, which let you trade by phone or online, execution-only stockbrokers let you invest in stocks and shares within an Isa or Sipp (self-invested personal pension) for the tax benefits they offer.

-Most internet and telephone execution-only services are nominee accounts.
-This means your stocks and shares are held electronically in the stockbroker’s name but you are still the ultimate owner.
+Most execution-only brokers offer nominee accounts.
+This means your shares are held electronically in the stockbroker’s name but you are still the ultimate owner.

-The advantages of this are that the stockbroker can deal with all the administration involved in buying and selling for you.
-This ensures you can settle transactions quickly and avoid losing money by missing a deadline, as documents don’t need to be sent back and forth in the post – deals done on the London Stock Exchange must usually be settled three working days later.
+The advantages of this are that the stockbroker can deal with all the administration involved in being a shareholder for you.
+This ensures you can settle transactions quickly and avoid losing money by missing a deadline, as documents don’t need to be sent back and forth in the post – deals done on the London Stock Exchange must usually be settled two working days later.

 Previously, using a nominee account meant you didn’t receive correspondence, such as company reports or invitations to shareholder meetings, directly from the companies you held shares in, as your name didn’t appear on their registers.

-However, the Companies Act 2006 gave nominee shareholders the right to receive this information directly if they ask to (but whether you can actually get this depends on whether your stockbroker has the necessary system in place) as well as get shareholder perks.
+However, the Companies Act 2006 gave nominee shareholders the right to receive this information directly if you ask for it.